tanujdargan/scraper-uvic-data/README.md

 ### Prerequisites

 #### Note: This script was developed and tested on Python 3.12.2 compatibility is not guaranteed on other versions.
-ALthough there should be no issues with future or older versions of python.
+Although there should be no issues with future or older versions of python.

 - **Python 3.x** installed on your system.
 - Required Python packages: